nllz/IRTF-HRPC/draft-research.md

 Human rights can be in conflict with each other, such as the right to freedom of expression and the right to privacy.
 In such as case the different affected rights need to be balanced.
 In order to do this it is crucial that the rights impacts are clearly documented in order to mitigate the potential harm in a proportional way.
 Making that process tangible and practical for protocol developers is what this research aims to ultimately contribute to.

 The open nature of the initial technical design (open standards, open source, etc) fostered freedom of communication as a core value, everyone could join and everyone could submit code.
 However as the scale and the commercialization of the Internet grew, topics like access, rights and connectivity are forced to compete with other values.
 Therefore, important human rights enabling characteristics of the Internet might be degraded if they're not properly defined, described and protected as such.
 And, the other way around, not protecting human right enabling characteristics could also result in (partial) loss of functionality and connectivity, and other inherent parts of the Internet's architecture.
-New protocols, particularly those that upgrade the core infrastructure of the Net, should be designed to continue to enable fundamental human rights.
+New protocols, particularly those that upgrade the core infrastructure of the network, should be designed to continue to enable fundamental human rights.

 The IETF has produced guidelines and procedures to ensure and galvanize the privacy and security of the network in protocol development.
 This document aims to explore the possibility of the development of similar procedures for guidelines for human rights considerations to ensure that protocols developed in the IETF do not have an adverse impact on the realization of human rights on the Internet.
 By carefully considering the answers to the questions posed in the final part of this document, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately protects against human rights threats.